fdifrison/intergalacticGuidesForCoders/Java/Manual_Java.md

     }
 ```

+When running a program, java looks for the `main` method as an entry point

 ## Methods Overloading

 Like in other programming language, overloading a function or a method means to have the same method defined multiple times with the same time but with a different number of arguments.
 Java will infer which method to call based on the number of argument we are actually passing. **println** is a common example of method overloading since it can be called with different datatype in argument and still produces the correct output.
 With overloading we improve the readability and the consistency of our code.

+---

 # Reading User-Input